TVDO: Tchebycheff Value-Decomposition Optimization for Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-With the development of deep learning and multi-agent system, multi-agent reinforcement learning (MARL) has attracted much attention in recent years~\cite{lyu2022deeper, yang2021efficient, wu2020multi, hernandez2019survey, vorotnikov2018multi}, and widely-used to solve a variety of cooperative and competitive tasks, such as video games~\cite{kurach2020google}, Robot swarms~\cite{huttenrauch2017guided}, DOTA2~\cite{2019dotaberner} and transportation~\cite{shamsoshoara2019distributed}.
-In many realistic multi-agent settings, an individual agent often only captures local/partial observation or communication due to the limitation of environment.
-Hence, the learning of decentralized policies is required on the condition of the local state/action observations of each agent.
-The advantage of decentralized learning is two-fold: i) reduce the computation burden of exponential grows in joint state and action space; ii) facilitate the use of conventional single-agent reinforcement learning methods.
-A representative work is independent Q-learning (IQL)~\cite{2017multiagent}, in which the policy of each agent is independently trained.
-However, the decentralized policy may not converge to a global reasonable or optimal solution because of the inherent non-stationarity of partial observability.
+\IEEEPARstart{W}{ith} the development of deep learning and multiagent system, multiagent reinforcement learning (MARL) has attracted much attention in recent years~\cite{Jie2024Time, Du2023Multiagent, Song2024Local, wu2020multi, hernandez2019survey}, and widely-used to solve a variety of cooperative and competitive tasks, such as video games~\cite{kurach2020google, wurman2022outracing}, robot swarms~\cite{He2022msac}, DOTA2~\cite{2019dotaberner}, transportation~\cite{dong2020event} and autonomous driving~\cite{zhou2020smarts}.
+In many realistic multiagent settings, an individual agent often only captures local/partial observation or communication due to the limitation of the environment.
+Hence, the learning of decentralized policies is required on the condition of individual action observation of each agent.
+The advantage of decentralized learning is two-fold: i) reduces the computation burden of exponential growth in global state and joint action space; ii) facilitates using conventional reinforcement learning methods.
+In particular, a representative work is independent Q-learning (IQL)~\cite{2017multiagent}, where each agent is trained individually to learn their own policy.
+However, the decentralized policy may not converge to the global optimum because of the inherent non-stationarity of partial observability~\cite{lowe2017multi}.

-To address the above problem, the popular solution is to take the paradigm of centralized training with decentralized execution (CTDE)~\cite{kraemer2016multi}, where decentralized policies could be learned in a simulated centralized setting.
-Recently, a growing number of MARL algorithms have been proposed for the paradigm of CTDE.
-They roughly fall into two categories: value-decomposition and policy-decomposition MARL.
-The value-decomposition, which work we follow, is to factorize the global value function into individual value function to make sure the consistency between global and individual optimal policy.
+To address the above problem, the popular solution is to take the paradigm of centralized training with decentralized execution (CTDE)~\cite{oliehoek2016concise}, in which decentralized policies could be learned in a simulated centralized setting.
+In recent times, a multitude of MARL methods has been introduced for the paradigm of CTDE.
+In particular, one main stream of works (e.g., VDN~\cite{sunehag2017value}, QMIX~\cite{rashid2018qmix}, QTRAN~\cite{son2019qtran}, Qatten~\cite{yang2020qatten}, QPLEX~\cite{wang2021qplex}, etc.) focused on conceiving new algorithms for value decomposition.
+The value-based branch that we follow aims to decompose the global action-value function into individual action-value functions to ensure consistency between the global and individual policies.